The psychology of warmth, comfort, and durability gives sweaters a collective human appeal. From old to young, sweaters are a staple of comfort.

 Hardily made, the sweater can encourage confidence in the wearer across a wide board of professions.
 This has built a culture around the sweater that stretches back hundreds of years, shaping and molding the tastes of professionals throughout time.

-For a journalist and a COVID-19 survivor, I was drawn to the culture of the sweater that developed around professional perseverance, efficiency for the job, comfort, and class.
+For a journalist, I was drawn to the culture of the sweater that developed around professional perseverance, efficiency for the job, comfort, and class.

 Culture has been shaped and molded around the sweater.
 Conversely, sweaters have shaped professional culture, holding a strong influence over national expressions in the professional space.